-Where: The Institute will be based at the Northern Great Lakes Visitor Center in Ashland, WI and neighboring tribal communities of Bad River and Red Cliff.
+Where: The 2019 Institute was based at the Northern Great Lakes Visitor Center in Ashland, WI and neighboring tribal communities of Bad River and Red Cliff.
 Upcoming Climate Strong!
 Institutes in 2020 and 2021 will be held in Minnesota and Michigan.

-How: The Institute will feature classroom sessions, field tours, and hands on demonstrations of activities and tools you can apply in your classroom or community to build youth climate leadership and community resiliency.
+The Institute featured classroom sessions, field tours, and hands on demonstrations of activities and tools that participants can apply in their classroom or community to build youth climate leadership and community resiliency.

 Why?
-This Institute will increase your climate change knowledge and leadership competencies, plus give you tools and resources to:
+Climate Strong!
+Institutes are designed to increase climate change knowledge and leadership competencies, plus give tools and resources to: